hiveot/hiveot.github.io/index.md

 5. STG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
 The authenticity of security updates MUST be verified before they are applied.

 6. Commercial STG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
 The security update interval for minor to intermediate vulnerabilities MUST be 6 months or less.
-After being notified of a severe vulnerability, a security patch MUST be made available within a month of notification.
+After being notified of a severe vulnerability, a security patch MUST be made available within one month of notification.
 (TODO, adhere to common definitions of minor, intermediate and severe vulnerabilities)

    Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.
 </code>